 Share a locator package

-A good way to distribute a locator inside or outside of the organization is to create a locator package.
+A good way to distribute a locator inside or outside of your organization is to create a locator package.

 - On the Analysis tab of the ribbon,